Love in the workplace

 In order to distinguish between workplace romances and sexual harassment, organisations and HR managers have been provided with policy such as mandatory reporting and non-mandatory procedures including "love contracts" or "cupid contracts" which clearly identify the reality of the situation, ensure that the organisation cannot be held responsible for negative outcomes if the romance goes sour or issues of sexual harassment arise, and take into account privacy issues prior to the implementation of any punitive or public actions.
 Such contracts and agreements, whilst also seen as an unwarranted invasion of privacy, can acknowledge the following:

-- The workplace romance is consensual, voluntary, welcome and unrelated to their professional relationship at work; and
+• The workplace romance is consensual, voluntary, welcome and unrelated to the professional relationship at work; and

 From this we are then able to see that the organisation distinguishes clearly between workplace romances - either hierarchical or non-hierarchical - and instances of sexual harassment.
 Such harassment can commonly take one of three forms, namely: